The Ultimate Off The Beaten Path Manaslu Circuit Trek in Nepal

-Located in the north-west region of Nepal, the Manaslu circuit trek or simply the Manaslu trek explores the jaw-dropping scenery of extravagant mountains, glacial terrains, gorgeous rhododendron forests.
+Located in the northwest region of Nepal, the Manaslu circuit trek, or simply the Manaslu trek explores the jaw-dropping scenery of extravagant mountains, glacial terrains, and gorgeous rhododendron forests.
 And a broad diversity of landscapes from subtropical jungles to the alpine, all of which are native to this region.
 The Manaslu trek also offers an insight into ancient Buddhist culture as we explore various historically significant elements in almost every settlement area that we come across.

 - Manaslu Circuit Trek Description

 - Manaslu Circuit Trek Map

 - Manaslu Circuit Trek After The 2015 Earthquake

 - Important Notes Regarding The Manaslu Circuit Trek